-Influencers pumped and dumped their $KIDS tokens
+Influencers pump and dump their $KIDS tokens

-Project’s anti-whale system was modified
+Project’s anti whale system was modified

-Issues with Save the Kids token
+Save the Kids token Issues